 Income tax exemption

-Foster carers are entitled to an income tax exemption up to a certain threshold for their fostering.
+Foster carers are entitled to an income tax exemption up to a certain amount for their fostering.

 - A fixed amount to cover capital costs initially set at £10,000 per year